 Note: Maps included in this brochure are for graphic representation only and are intended to be used as a guide.
 It is the responsibility of the purchaser to review recorded subdivision plats/maps, surveys, and plat notes for information on the parcel location, easements, building setbacks, or other restrictions that may affect a parcel.
-Information is available in the appendix of this document.
+Information available from the DNR Public Information Centers or online at http://dnr.alaska.gov/landrecords/